 The front will move offshore by Friday morning followed by slightly cooler and drier air.
 The best chances for shower activity will be near the coast on Friday while inland communities may see a stray shower.

 The weekend is looking fairly nice at this point, with only isolated storms expected.
 Highs will be in the upper 80s Saturday then lower 90s by Sunday afternoon.

 Tropical Depression 2 has degenerated into a tropical wave with no additional advisories on the system.

 Thursday: Sunshine giving way to clouds, with afternoon showers and thunderstorms likely.
 A few strong to severe storms are possible.
 Highs will reach the lower 90s, with southwest winds at 6 to 13 mph.
 Rain chance: 60%.

-Winds will be from the northeast at 25 to 35 knots on Friday.
-Offshore wave heights will be from 12 to 20 feet with swells around 3 to 5 feet on the Albemarle and Pamlico sounds.
+Winds will be out of the southwest at 10 to 15 knots Thursday becoming north at 10 to 15 knots on Friday.
+Offshore wave heights will run 2 to 3 feet.
+Swells will run around 1 to 2 feet on the Albemarle and Pamlico Sounds.